 - Speed – we can deliver your cabinetry on time with a proven and predictable manufacturing facility

 It may seem like a minor detail, but our edges are carefully de-burred.
 This protects you from annoying (or painful!) cuts and scratches to your hands.
-Plus, it gives everything a quality touch and feel.
+It gives everything a quality touch and feel.
 We have seen other examples of HDPE, polymer and stainless steel cabinetry with rough or sharp edges… ouch!
-This isn’t a problem with Werever’s carefully crafted outdoor cabinetry.
+This isn’t a problem with Werever’s carefully crafted outdoor cabinets.

 Read more: Are all HDPE outdoor cabinets the same?